 Shares are trading at ~$5.5, the book value of each share is ~$9.55, meaning a price-to-book of 0.6.
 Current price-to-earnings seems high at over 18, although forward price-to-earnings is considerably lower.

-Given that TEO is the largest telecommunication service provider in Argentina.
+Given that Telecom Argentina is the largest telecommunication service provider in Argentina.
 It has considerable pricing power that can help the company raise prices as it deals with inflation.

-If inflation continues at the rate previously seen, TEO will continue to face challenges.
+If inflation continues at the rate previously seen, Telecom Argentina will continue to face challenges.
 Mainly because their pricing needs to be adjusted frequently.
 So that the company is able to retain its margins.
-Failing to do so, can make the company be unprofitable on the short-term.
+Failing to do so, can make the company be unprofitable in the short term.

 Debt denominated in foreign currency

 Given the high level of inflation and the fact that revenues are booked in ARS.
 One of the major reasons for concern when investing in a high inflation scenario is to analyze the debt denominated in different currencies.
 As inflation may make it more difficult for the company to service its debt.
 Hedges are probably in place, but as inflation rises it becomes increasingly costly to hedge debt in another currency.

 The payout ratio has been over 100% in the last two years.
 This is also something to take into consideration, as it does not help the company in the short term given its negative working capital.
 Also, it impairs the growth prospects.

 Increasing fears of the nationalization of the company are also something investors should keep in mind.
 Although there isn't any indication at this point that this scenario could play out in the foreseeable future.